mwebb33/slab_application_examples/sld4-sdk-extensions/third-party-hardware-drivers.md

   * [Application] -> [Utility] -> Log
   * [Services] -> [Timers] -> Sleep Timer

-Default I2CSPM instance is "mikroe", make sure that your I2CSPM instance is configured properly for the target board.
+The default I2CSPM instance is "mikroe".
+Make sure that your I2CSPM instance is configured properly for the target board.

 See an example configuration for the EFR32xG24 Explorer Kit below.